NiroUwU/Shell-Shenanigans/README.md

 # Description of all files

+## Aliasrc
+The script i am using to manage my aliases.
+Feel free to try it out :)

 ## Blackjack
 The famous gambling game blackjack - what else can i add?
 This script - technically "these scripts" - are experimental one, being made out of multiple scripts with one supervisor script.